laminas/laminas-filter/docs/book/v3/standard-filters.md

 - Files
 - Directories

-> ### Zip does not support String Decompression
->
-> The Zip Adapter can not handle decompression to a string; decompression will
-> always be written to a file.
+NOTE: **Zip does not support String Decompression** The Zip Adapter can not handle decompression to a string; decompression will always be written to a file.

 This adapter makes use of PHP's `Zip` extension.